 Small Dip Net

-This great net is perfect for fly fishing, or as a dip net.
-Features a bamboo frame and a net size of 15" x 7" opening with a 9 inch depth.
+This dip net is perfect for fly fishing.
+It has a frame made from bamboo and a sweet looking finish.
+The size of the net is 15" x 7" opening with a 9 inch depth.

-Small Mouth BassThese nets are similar in size to the dip net and are interchangeable.
+Small Mouth BassThese nets are similar in size to the dip net, with the only major difference is a method of hooking the net to the anglers vest of belt.
 Wood is preferred for stream or bank fishing because they won't sink if dropped into the water.
 They can be hung from your fly fishing vest.
-Here are two pictures showing this net in action, one with a rainbow and one with a small mouth bass.
+Here are two pictures showing this net in action, one with a rainbow trout and one with a small mouth bass.

 All of these nets are technically fish landing nets.
-To me the term fish landing net relates to the longer handles nets that anglers use from boats and vary In size from 3 feet to up to 10 feet long.
+The term fish landing net generally points the angler to nets with longer handles.
+These longer handles are great for the boat angler as this lets them reach out of the boat and dip into the water to retrieve your fish.
+This also allows your partner to assist you in your time of need.
+In fact there is nothing like a great net man or partner.
 The longer handles are often collapsible for convenient storage.
 The larger nets are often marketed with a specific species in mind such as this Muskie net or the Trough Net.

 Larger Rubberized Fish Net

 116 Inch handle, 36 Inch Net, Collapse and Fold

 Here is 116 inch long handled, 36 inch by 36 inch net that can reach out to capture hold a large muskie, provided you have a good net man.